 3. Pay Capital Gains Tax When Selling The Property

-If you decide to sell a primary residence that was gifted to you, you will be responsible for paying 50% of the usual capital gains tax as part of your income tax when you do so.
+If you decide to sell an inherited property or a property that was gifted to you, you will be responsible for paying 50% of the usual capital gains tax as part of your income tax when you do so.
 Knowing this in advance will help you better understand what type of property margin to expect from the sale.

 If you choose to keep the property, you will not need to pay a capital gains tax as it was a primary residence, and the final tax return of the deceased will pay any owed tax at their personal income tax rates.
 Should you choose to sell the property in the future, you will need to pay 50% of capital gains when you do so.

 4. Plan For Your Estate’s Future

 Now that you know the tax consequences of inherited real estate in Canada, you can set up the future of your estate to make the process simpler for any beneficiaries.

 5. Consider Renting

 After you inherit a house, you have more options than just selling.
 Although converting an inherited property into a rental property would require you to pay capital gains taxes, some may see the appeal in taking on the job title of Rental Investor to earn extra income.

 FAQs About Inheriting a House in Canada

 Do I Pay Taxes On Inherited Property?

 When inheriting a home, there are no taxes that you will need to pay immediately unless the property is a secondary (non-primary) residence of the deceased.
 Any capital gains taxes that are owed on the property for the transfer are handled as part of the final income tax rates of the deceased, and the Canada Revenue Agency treats it as if it was sold by the deceased.
 A clearance certificate is required to certify that the person’s estate paid all the necessary taxes.

 Are Capital Gains Due On Inherited Property?

 Capital gains tax is not due on an inherited property unless one or more of the following applies:

 - It was a secondary or vacation home